csesoc/constitution/CONSTITUTION.rst

     Taken from section 23 of the Model Constitution, with sections modified to refer to 'Portfolio'.
     The requirements of sections 4.1-4.5 have been stricken, as the instrument of delegation may itself specify those requirements.
-The Constiution still specifies explicitly the lifetime of those Portfolios, and the fact they may be assigned a budget.
+The Constitution still specifies explicitly the lifetime of those Portfolios, and the fact they may be assigned a budget.

 #.
 The Executive may, by instrument in writing, delegate to one or more Portfolios (consisting of the member or members of CSESoc that the Executive thinks fit) the exercise of any of the functions of the Executive that are specified in the instrument, other than:

    #. this power of delegation, and
    #. a function which is a duty imposed on the Executive by the Act or by any other law.
-   #. for the avoidence of doubt, any function that would require a General Meeting.
+   #. for the avoidance of doubt, any function that would require a General Meeting.

 #.
 A function the exercise of which has been delegated to a Portfolio under this clause may, while the delegation remains unrevoked, be exercised from time to time by the Portfolio in accordance with the terms of the delegation.
 #.
 A delegation under this clause may be made subject to any conditions or limitations as to the exercise of any function, or as to time or circumstances, that may be specified in the instrument of delegation.

    #.
-This may specify decisions may only be made or voted upon by certain persons speficied by the delegation.
+This may specify decisions may only be made or voted upon by certain persons specified by the delegation.

 #.
 Despite any delegation under this clause, the Executive may continue to exercise any function delegated.
 #.
 Any act or thing done or suffered by a Portfolio acting in the exercise of a delegation under this clause has the same force and effect as it would have if it had been done or suffered by the Executive.